SiliconLabs/wiseconnect/examples/si91x_soc/cmsis-rtos/sl_si91x_msg_queue/readme.md

   - Message Queues
 - This application contains a comprehensive sample application which includes multiple perpherals listed below
   - I2C (as a Follower)
-  - UART
+  - USART
 - This example creates separate threads for each above mentioned peripheral.
 - These threads run in parallel but are synchronized by using above mentioned CMSIS-RTOS concepts
 - This application deals with low level driver example and demonstrates the I2C will be configured in follower mode.
 The SCL and SDA lines of leader controller are connected to Follower's SCL and SDA pins.
 After transmission the data is compared and result is printed on the console.
-- This application demonstrates how to configure ULP UART In asynchronous mode, it will send and receive data in loopback mode.
+- This application demonstrates how to configure USART In asynchronous mode, it will send and receive data in loopback mode.

 > **Note:**
 >